-Initially, you may have come into our office seeking help for a spinal or joint related problem.
-You may have had been in considerable pain or have had the issue for a considerable time.
+Initially, you may have come into our office seeking help for a spinal or joint-related problem.
+You may have been in considerable pain or have had the issue for a considerable time.

-Each chiropractic treatment works gently and gradually to reduce as much stress as possible from your musculo-skeletal system as well as slowly reducing your symptoms.
+Each chiropractic treatment works gently and gradually to reduce as much stress as possible from your musculoskeletal system as well as slowly reduce your symptoms.
 Furthermore, this may retrain your biomechanics into a better way of being.
 This doesn’t always equate to feeling different after each treatment, but may help your body to function and move better.